Articles

 Planned investment, within means, brings peace of mind

-Wealth management strategies that utilise financing arrangements to minimise the cost of the excess spending (making them tax deductible perhaps) should be based on structures that are understood by the investor: and they should also contemplate an investment portfolio that is diversified, having appropriate income and capital characteristics that react predictably to changing economic circumstances.
+Wealth management strategies that utilise financing arrangements to minimise the cost of the excess spending (making them tax deductible perhaps) should be based on structures that are understood by the investor.
+They should also contemplate an investment portfolio that is diversified, having appropriate income and capital characteristics that react predictably to changing economic circumstances.
 To the extent that the structure employed utilises gearing products to fund investment, a risk-tolerant level of gearing should be treated as a debt ceiling.

-If borrowing to invest, ensure that the asset being acquired has the strong potential to grow over a relevant timeframe – and preferably, at a rate that exceeds the cost of the interest on the funds borrowed!
-Importantly, ensure that the servicing cost of the debt can be comfortably paid from income generated by the investment, with only minimal support from reserve funds: this will be particularly important if there is any pause in the recurrent/ ongoing income from the investment asset.
+If borrowing to invest, ensure that the asset being acquired has the strong potential to grow over a relevant timeframe.
+Preferably this growth should be at a rate that exceeds the cost of the interest on the funds borrowed!
+Importantly, ensure that the servicing cost of the debt can be comfortably paid from income generated by the investment.
+Any need to support debt servicing from reserve funds should be kept to a minimum.
+This will be particularly important if there is any pause in the ongoing income from the investment asset.

 Protected, planned investment will be more sustainable

-Income Protection and/ or other personal life insurances that will support you and/ or your family in the event of illness, accident or trauma during the period of exposure to debt whilst holding these assets should also be addressed; and reviewed regularly (whilst your health prevails).
+Income Protection and other personal life insurances that will support you in the event of illness, accident or trauma is critical.
+This protection during periods of exposure to debt whilst holding these assets should be addressed/ reviewed regularly.
+Part of the review process needs to be mindful of changes to your health status.

-Personal budgeting helps to set the parameters around what you can afford by way of debt-servicing commitment, but is probably the least undertaken task of all.
+Personal budgeting helps to set the parameters around what you can afford by way of debt-servicing commitment.
+Unfortunately it is probably the least undertaken task of all in this context.
 A well-considered financial plan will provide you with the road map to attainment of the ultimate financial goals of life: goals such as –

 • home purchase;